Nekoma, North Dakota

 Nekoma is a city in Cavalier County, North Dakota, United States.
 The population was 31 at the 2020 census.
-Nekoma was founded in 1905.
-Nekoma is 15 miles south of Langdon.
+There is a large grain elevator, a bar and two churches, plus homes at Nekoma, and an agricultural service just outside the village boundary.
+Nekoma was founded in 1905 and is 15 miles south of Langdon.

 Of particular interest in Nekoma is the Stanley R. Mickelsen Safeguard Complex, with a large pyramid phased array radar structure visible for miles in every direction.